fireshape/fireshape/README.md

     source path/to/firedrake/bin/activate

+If you're on linux, you will need the patchelf package.
+Install it e.g. via

+    sudo apt install patchelf

-Then install the _Rapid Optimization Library_
+On MacOS, this not necessary.
+Now install the _Rapid Optimization Library_

     pip3 install --no-cache-dir roltrilinos rol